- Murphy Brown creator Diane English to write/direct 21st-century The Women movie reboot. Meg Ryan and Annette Bening are slated to star.

-- Sound recording director Douglas Shearer (brother of Norma).
+- Sound recording director Douglas Shearer (Norma’s brother).

 As per various online sources, The Women was released on Sept.
 1, 1939 – the very day Germany invaded Poland.

-Due to its high production cost ($1.69 million; not including marketing and distribution expenses), in its initial run The Women turned out to be a money-loser for MGM ($262,000 in the red).
-A 1947 re-release would push it (barely) into the black ($52,000).
+Due to its high production cost ($1.7 million; not including marketing and distribution expenses), in its initial run The Women was a money-loser for MGM ($262,000 in the red).
+A 1947 rerelease would push it barely into the black ($52,000 in profits).

 Another The Women movie version that shouldn’t be forgotten is the one that never got made.

 In the late 1970s/early 1980s, producers Polly Platt (I’ll Do Anything, The Evening Star) and Jon Peters (Eyes of Laura Mars, The Main Event) – not necessarily working in tandem – considered an adaptation of The Women for Platt’s friend and Peters’ then-companion Barbra Streisand.

 Joining the 1970s’ top female domestic box office draw would have been two-time Best Actress Oscar winner Jane Fonda (Klute, 1971; Coming Home, 1978) and, according to online sources, another Best Actress winner, Faye Dunaway (Network, 1976).